Prakashlpk/Mental-Health-Survey-Project/README.md

 # mental_health_survey_project
 Deep Learning model to predict depression from survey data Project Documentation
-1. Introduction
+1. Introduction:
 Depression is a growing public health challenge.
 Early detection can help in timely intervention and treatment.
 This project aims to predict whether an individual may experience depression based on demographic, academic, lifestyle, and medical history factors.
 We use a deep learning model to identify hidden patterns in survey data and deploy it via a Streamlit web app for real-time predictions hosted on AWS.
-2. Problem Statement
+2. Problem Statement:
 The objective is to build a predictive model that classifies individuals into high-risk or low-risk categories for depression.
 The model must ensure fairness across demographics (gender, age, profession, city), achieve high predictive accuracy using balanced datasets, and be practical for healthcare, corporate, and governmental decision-making.
-3. Dataset
+3. Dataset:
 - Source: Mental Health Survey Data (CSV format)
 - Features:
   - Demographics: Age, Gender, City